-In light of ongoing advancements to the legislative framework governing foreign investment in Qatar, HH Sheikh Tamim Bin Hamad Al-Thani promulgated two new laws: Law No. 6 of 2017 Concerning Trading Activities by GCC Nationals (“Law No. 6”) and Law No. 7 of 2017 Permitting the Registration of GCC Branches (“Law No. 7”), each aimed at promoting intra-regional trade.
-Law No. 6 permits GCC investors to practice retail and wholesale activities under less restrictive conditions, whilst Law No. 7 allows GCC companies to register branches in Qatar.
+In light of ongoing advancements to the legislative framework governing foreign investment in Qatar, purchase HH Sheikh Tamim Bin Hamad Al-Thani promulgated two new laws: Law No. 6 of 2017 Concerning Trading Activities by GCC Nationals (“Law No. 6”) and Law No. 7 of 2017 Permitting the Registration of GCC Branches (“Law No. 7”), medications each aimed at promoting intra-regional trade.
+Law No. 6 permits GCC investors to practice retail and wholesale activities under less restrictive conditions, check whilst Law No. 7 allows GCC companies to register branches in Qatar.

 Law No. 6 has amended provisions of Law No. 7 of 1987 on the rules of practicing commercial activity by GCC citizens in the State of Qatar, introducing changes that encourage GCC individuals and entities to practice retail and wholesale activities in the Qatari market.

 Article 2 of Law No. 6 permits natural persons to practice retail and wholesale activities provided that the proprietor is accountable in his personal capacity for the management of the Qatar based business and its branches.
 The Ministry of Economy and Commerce has been granted discretion to waive this requirement in exceptional cases.
 Additionally, Law No. 6 permits legal persons that are fully owned by GCC nationals to practice retail and wholesale activities without the prior requirement for a Qatari partner to hold at least 50% legal equity.